Logo

 helpOlder children are struggling to discover who they are.
 Their distinct personalities are emerging, which is exciting.
 However, some of their choices about how to explore and express their personalities can be problematic.
 When working with your older child I will honor their individuality as I design and implement therapeutic interventions.
 The treatment plan will be unique, honoring their personality, interests, situation and needs.
 Experiential interventions, including lots of self-exploration through creative games, art, journaling, and/or music, are excellent methods I use with this age group.

-Adolescents (ages 13-17) Online Only due to Covid-19
+Adolescents (ages 13-17)

 helpIn order to successfully treat your teenager, I need to establish trust, relevance and healthy boundaries . . . both with them and with you.
 One of the most important aspects of treating teens is keeping the lines of communication open and honest while, at the same time, trying to respect your teen’s need for privacy.
 What types of interventions work?
 Experiential interventions and narrative therapy usually work well, since they are very personal and empowering.